strapdata/elassandra/README.md

 ## [http://www.elassandra.io/](http://www.elassandra.io/)

 Elassandra is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) modified to run as a plugin for [Apache Cassandra](http://cassandra.apache.org) in a scalable and resilient peer-to-peer architecture.
-Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serve as an Elasticsearch data and configuration store.
+Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serves as an Elasticsearch data and configuration store.

 ![Elassandra architecture](/docs/elassandra/source/images/elassandra1.jpg)